3D Visualization in Stereochemistry

 About tapering lines

-If you have a dataset made in other system, you can import either *.SDF, *.MAE,MOL or *.MOL2 files, or send us a sample and we build in among the import possibility,
+If you have a dataset made in other system you can import them in *.SDF, *.MAE or *.MOL formats, or send us a sample and we'll build it in amongst the import possibilities.